 A holiday bonus guide for your caregivers

-When it comes to showing the love to those who love your kids, your pets or your aging parents, don't be a Scrooge.
-Even in a challenging economy where companies have slashed or killed bonuses, downsized or frozen pay raises, one thing remains constant — you need to tip your caregivers.
+When it comes to showing the love to those who care for your kids, pets or aging parents this holiday season, don’t be a Scrooge.
+Even in a challenging economy when companies slash or kill bonuses, downsize or freeze pay raises, one thing should remain constant — you need to tip your caregivers.
+Professional nannies and caregivers, like hairdressers and housekeepers, often depend on holiday tips.
+They rely on that extra money around the end of the year as part of their annual salary or, in some cases, to maintain a living wage.

-A full-time nanny can usually expect a holiday bonus of one week's salary.
+A full-time nanny can usually expect a holiday bonus of one to two week's salary.
 Some will get more (or less), but one week is the norm.
 Other bonuses can include round-trip airfare to the nanny's home for the holidays, a Caribbean cruise or an iPad.
 While those are generous bonuses, an extra week's salary is the typical tip.
-To learn the going rate for a nanny holiday bonus in your state, check out our chart of Average Suggested Nanny Bonuses by State.

 Aside from a cash bonus, a thoughtful gift from the children can go a long way.
-This doesn't have to be a purchased item; a card, drawing or something handmade and personal is a special way to show your appreciation.
+This doesn't have to be a purchased item.
+A handmade gift the kids make, a card or a drawing can be a special way to show your appreciation.
 Baking your nanny's favorite cookies or cupcakes is also a sweet way for the kids to say thank you.
 A gift certificate to her favorite store or spa with a personal note from you expressing your gratitude is another way to show thanks.
-Get more ideas for homemade gifts for nannies with our article on 8 Creative Holiday Gifts Kids Can Make for Their Nanny.

 What about vacation time?